lynnfaraday/aresmush.com/tutorials/code/create-plugin/db-model.md

       include ObjectModel
     end

-> <i class="fa fa-info-circle"></i> **Tip:** Ohm is the database library that helps us talk to the database, and `< Ohm::Model` is a special bit of Ruby code that lets us do things like `attribute :name` to define a database field.
+{% include tip.html content="Ohm is the database library that helps us talk to the database, and  <code>< Ohm::Model</code>  is a special bit of Ruby code that lets us do things like  <code>attribute :name</code>  to define a database field.
 We didn't see Ohm::Model in the previous examples because we were adding to an existing model class (Character) defined by the engine.
 Here, though, we're creating a brand new one.
-You can learn more about the Ohm library in the [advanced database tutorial](/tutorials/code/database.html) when you're ready.
+You can learn more about the Ohm library in the [advanced database tutorial](/tutorials/code/database.html) when you're ready.  " %}

 ### Model Attributes